bdemsky/agentgraph/README.md

 There are two ways of creating tools.

 (1)
+To create a toolLoader from a specified directory:

 ```
 toolLoader = agentgraph.ToolLoader(directory)
 ```

-Creates a toolLoader from a specified directory.
+To load a tool from the specified filename, and gives it a handler to be invoked when called by LLM (optional):

 ```
 toolLoader.loadTool(filename, handler=function)
 ```

-loads the tool from the specified filename, and gives it a handler to be invoked when called by LLM (optional).

 Tools loaded this way need to adhere to the format specified by [the openai API](https://platform.openai.com/docs/api-reference/chat/create)

 (2)
+To create a tool from a function.
+The function and argument descriptions are extracted from the function docstring with the format:

 ```
 agentgraph.ToolReflect(function)
 ```

-Creates a tool from a function.
-The function and argument descriptions are extracted from the function docstring with the format:
+Only arguments with descriptions are included as part of the tool:

 ```
             FUNC_DESCPITON
             Arguments: